The Proof that Wealth Theory collapses economies

 Since 2016, Transition Economics (TE) is an evidence-based science in economics that has been hard at work trying to correct academia’s 100% theory-based teaching of economics, business, finance, and all social faculties.
 TE is a new science of Global Leadership socioeconomics that respects Newton’s insistence that truth is ever to be found in simplicity.

-To the question “Does Micro and Macroeconomics advance economies?”, this research article uses the evidence-based science of TE to prove, in a “Proof”, that the only empirically substantiative answer – “No”.
+To the question “Does belief and theory-based Micro and Macroeconomics advance economies?”, this research article uses the evidence-based science of TE to prove, in a “Proof”, that the only empirically substantiative answer to this question is – “No”.

-To the question “Does this academically ubiquitous theory-based Wealth Theory curricula collapse our economies reliably?”
-Yes, Micro and Macroeconomics provably do collapse economies.
+To the question “Does academically ubiquitous Wealth Theory and neoliberalist curricula collapse our economies reliably?”
+Yes, is the answer in science.

 This is a “living” research paper that welcomes arguments for and against any-and-all points made here.
 A bibliography is available upon request and most of the facts here were collected and are confirmable by simple Google or other online searches or easily downloadable statistics from World Bank, OECD, and similar sites.

 What is Wealth Theory; what are its origins, and what does it claim?

 Wealth Theory is summarized by a philosophy called Neoliberalism from the 1800s, but its roots can be traced back to William Petty’s 1654 first GDP Report and probably back to small‑thinking oligarchs since the first civilizations in the Middle East and Sumer, Mesopotamia (modern-day Iraq).

 By this economic theory, a nation needs wealth – and specifically wealthy individuals, first – in order to succeed.
 In a Neoliberalist’s utopian society, any Chicken and Egg history of national success begins and ends with wealthy individuals.
 This ideology explains that without wealthy individuals and a tactical focus on profit, no nation can prosper and grow to its full potential.